-NOTE
+NOTE:

 - 1. This class requires extensive critique and problem solving.
-You will be required to defend your work and be critical or your classmates' work to ensure you understand the responsibilities of an Art Director. - Rough sketches are to be presented with EVERY assignment.
-If sketches are done in drawing books.
+You will be required to defend your work and be critical or your classmates' work to ensure you understand the responsibilities of an Art Director. - 2.
+Rough sketches are to be presented with EVERY assignment.